allegro/allegro.tech/_posts/2016-08-01-the-ios-bug-chase.md

 thousands of users.
 That is why here, at Allegro, we have to be very serious about all potential issues.

-This article describes an iOS MapKit bug analysis and a resolution to the bug, starting with a source code, through network stack, down to the assembly, and ending up in San Francisco.
+This article describes an iOS MapKit bug analysis and it's resolution, starting with source code, through network stack, down to the assembly, and ending up in San Francisco.

 ## The Bug :beetle:

-One of our quality assurance engineers reported a bug which no one else was able to reproduce.
-The problem could be seen in the process of selecting a parcel machine for shopping delivery and apparently it occurred on a single device only.
+One of our quality assurance engineers reported a strange bug.
+No one but him was able to reproduce it.
+The problem could be seen in the process of selecting a parcel machine for shopping delivery.
+Apparently the problem occurred on a single device only.

-The `MKMapView` controller had troubles displaying a map.
-Internet connection was ok on the device.
+The `MKMapView` controller had trouble displaying a map.
+Internet connection was working fine on the device.
 Restarting or reinstalling the app did not fix the problem.

 ![The Bug](/img/articles/2016-08-01-the-ios-bug-chase/the_bug.png)

 After playing with the bug for some time, the issue suddenly disappeared.
 The situation was terrifying.
-Our iOS app has tens of thousands of active users daily.
+Our iOS app has tens of thousands of daily active users.
 Even if the problem persisted for a small percentage of that volume, it could prevent users from selecting a parcel machine.
 That would block shopping for a large number of buyers — the last thing we really wanted.
-Any attempt to break `MKMapView` again failed (i.e. simulating a poor network, `MKMapView` stress testing, etc.).
+Any attempt to break `MKWebView` again failed (i.e. simulating a poor network, `MKMapView` stress testing, etc.).
 Suddenly, when the bug re-appeared on two other devices, we had a chance to catch it.

 Strangely enough, the iOS Maps app showed the same symptoms, so did all the third party apps installed.
-This seemed to be a bug on iOS, but we could not ignore it just for the cause.
+This seemed to be a bug in iOS, but we could not ignore it anyway.

-Each time you start ignoring a bug, you end up looking just like the [owl](http://devopsreactions.tumblr.com/post/143885280016/when-you-get-accustomed-to-some-bugs).
+Each time you start ignoring a bug, you end up looking just like this [owl](http://devopsreactions.tumblr.com/post/143885280016/when-you-get-accustomed-to-some-bugs).

 ![owl](/img/articles/2016-08-01-the-ios-bug-chase/owl.gif)

 Now seriously...
-Although we could not fix the bug directly on iOS, we could at least try to bypass it, so that the bug would no longer occur in our app.
+Although we could not fix the bug directly in iOS, we could at least try to bypass it, so that it would no longer occur in our app.
 The analysis began.

 ## The Code :floppy_disk: